Woonsocket bar robbed at gunpoint

 It happened just after midnight at Brews and Cues on Rathbun St.

-Woonsocket police said a black man wearing a hoodie walked into the bar and showed a handgun.
+Woonsocket police said a black man wearing a hoodie walked into the bar, showed a handgun and demanded cash.

 The bar was still open for business, and police said there were patrons inside at the time of the robbery.